ActiveInferenceInstitute/ActiveInferenceJournal/Courses/ActiveInferenceForTheSocialSciences/ActInf_Basics_Lecture/Transcripts/Prose/AIFSS-02L_cPxLuwUDTSWYpG6-Z4rflqbxigh9K9-DDzkVzu5J1pA.sentences.csv_transcript.md

 00:33 [[start:33930][end:39350]] I'm going to be talking about the Active Inference agent and trying to cover some of the basics.
 [[start:40010][end:41878]] I won't take too long introducing myself.
-[[start:41964][end:64020]] Ava gave a very thorough introduction in his talk recently, but I'm a second year PhD student in philosophy at the University of Sussex, and I work with Andy Clark and with Avel and some other people using Active Inference to try and find things out about our relationship with technology and within the context of well being and mental health.
+[[start:41964][end:64020]] Avel gave a very thorough introduction in his talk recently, but I'm a second year PhD student in philosophy at the University of Sussex, and I work with Andy Clark and with Avel and some other people using Active Inference to try and find things out about our relationship with technology and within the context of well-being and mental health.
-[[start:65590][end:85350]] The aims for today I'm going to try and provide quite a wide ranging overview of how Active Inference has connected with areas of philosophical interest, and particularly how they relate to the individual agent and the experience of the agent and how the agent finds themselves in the world.
+[[start:65590][end:85350]] The aims for today are that I'm going to try and provide quite a wide ranging overview of how Active Inference has connected with areas of philosophical interest, and particularly how they relate to the individual agent and the experience of the agent and how the agent finds themself in the world.

 01:25 [[start:85420][end:90118]] So I've split this up to look at several different defined topics.

-01:30 [[start:90214][end:99530]] So I'm going to move quite quickly through mind, agency, emotion, and phenomenology, and I'm going to say a little bit about the self as well.
+01:30 [[start:90214][end:99530]] I'm going to move quite quickly through mind, agency, emotion, and phenomenology, and I'm going to say a little bit about the self as well.
 [[start:99600][end:104160]] And then there's going to be a case study at the end that I'm going to move through if we have time.
-[[start:104690][end:115270]] So one of the other aims that I have is to lay out very clearly some of the core concepts and core mechanisms like precision, weighting, and prediction error enactive models.
+[[start:104690][end:115270]] So one of the other aims that I have is to lay out very clearly some of the core concepts and core mechanisms like precision-weighting, and prediction error in generative models.
 [[start:115450][end:118942]] I'm not going to go into any technical details whatsoever.
 [[start:119006][end:121006]] This is all going to be fairly abstract.